disaster-robotics-proalertas/usv_sim_lsa/README.md

-# usv_sim
+# usv_sim - Simulated enviroment for Water Surface Vehicles
-Water surface vehicles simulator.
-This simulator is used, at first, to test control and trajectory strategies for disaster mitigation but it can be easily adapted to other applications.
-Various usv models are presented in package usv_sim (xacro directory).
+This simulator uses a combination of multiple physics packages to build a test enviroment for Unmanned Surface Vehicle (USV).
+We curently use UWsim for water surface modelingi.
+Our main goal is to build a simulator for distater scenarios, such as floods, ....
+We'll use it to develop and test control and trajectory strategies for USVs. but it can be easily adapted to other applications.
+It contains some robot models such as propeled boats and sailboats.
+You can find its xacros at packacge usv_sim.

+## Getting Started

+The main files to configure your simulations are:

+1. XML files located into folder scenes of package usv_sim.
+In those files, you can configure UWSIM to run water simulation and some other world properties (current, waves and wind).
+2. Launch files located into folder launch of package usv_sim.
+In those files, you can configure gazebo to run the simulation.
+3. Xacro files located into folder xacro of package usv_sim.
+In those files, you can define the structure of your robot.
+You can use the available models (diferential boat, rudder boat, airboat and sailboat) as template to build your own model.

+### Prerequisites

+You need to have Linux 16.04 installed since the curent version of this simulator uses ROS Kinetic.

+### Installing

 1. cd ~/usv_sim_lsa
 2. catkin_make_isolated --install